borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] experiment with landing page rocket
+- [x] remove superfluous illustration

-  - [x] anchor links companion
+- [x] scrap the offset path project

-  - [x] offset path
+- [x] review landing page/anchor links

-  - [x] offset path and intersection observer
+- [ ] add landing page/anchor links to landing page

-- [x] restructure components/landing page folder
+- [ ] create a background for the different sections

-- [ ] reevaluate `Rocket.svelte`.
-Consider not implementing the component and use instead a simple background in between the sections
+- [ ] create a 404 page with an extra planet and the rocket

 - [ ] review icon naming convention